 "A high percentage of young people in South Africa, especially those living in the townships, suffer from PTSD," explains study author Michael Dillbeck, from the Institute for Science, Technology, and Public Policy at the Maharishi University of Management in Fairfield, IA.

 This issue extends beyond South Africa, however.
-In recent worldwide survey data that the World Health Organization (WHO) collected, 70.4 percent of the respondents reported experiencing trauma, and many of these individuals may have PTSD as a result.
+In recent worldwide survey data that the World Health Organization (WHO) collected,

 "To become successful students and productive members of society, they absolutely need help dealing with the symptoms of post-traumatic stress disorder," Dillbeck points out, noting that a tool as simple as meditation could make an important difference to people's lives.